ThomasTilli/CarND-P5-Vehicle-Detection/README.md

 ```

 This parameter settings performs quite well.
-Most important to note is that YUV colorspace is used and color channel 1 is used for the Hog feature extraction.
+Most important to note is that YCrCb colorspace is used and color channel 0 is used for the Hog feature extraction.

 ## Training the classifier